fortefairy/dorian-explorer/_essay/02-chapter-ii..md

 Dorian’s whims are laws to everybody, except himself.”

 Lord Henry took up his hat and gloves.
 “You are very pressing, Basil, but I am afraid I must go.
-I have promised to meet a man at the Orleans.
-Good-bye, Mr. Gray.
-Come and see me some afternoon in Curzon Street.
-I am nearly always at home at five o’clock.
+I have promised to meet a man at the Orleans.{% include essay/feature/aside.html text="The Orleans House was a villa in London that was demolished in the 20s.
+It has since been revived as a gallery." %} Good-bye, Mr. Gray.
+Come and see me some afternoon in Curzon Street.{% include essay/feature/aside.html text="A street in Mayfair, London.
+Oscar Wilde mentions it in four of his works." %} I am nearly always at home at five o’clock.
 Write to me when you are coming.
 I should be sorry to miss you.”